TL-X-org/TL-V_Projects/README.md

   - M4 macro preprocessing is being used to explore parameterization and code generation in TL-Verilog before proper TL-Verilog features are defined.
 [M4 docs](https://www.gnu.org/software/m4/manual/m4.html) are available, but the particular use of M4 with TL-Verilog is considered transitional, and is currently undocumented.
   - Visualization features are under development at Redwood EDA and have been utilized in online workshops.
 Documentation is not yet available, but several projects are underway to benefit from these features.
 Ask me ([Steve Hoover](mailto:steve.hoover@redwoodeda.com)) about early access.

 # Community

-**After** you work through the available training materials and feel comfortable with TL-Verilog basics, feel free to ask me ([Steve Hoover](mailto:steve.hoover@redwoodeda.com)) for access to the TL-Verilog User's Slack group.
+*After* you work through the available training materials and feel comfortable with TL-Verilog basics, feel free to [join the TL-Verilog User's Slack workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA).
 You'll find other newcomers and experienced developers listening in who can help you learn more.

 # Starter Projects

 Before you contribute to a "real" project, try some small-scale development of your own.
 Here are a few ideas:

-  - Find an IP on [OpenCores](https://opencores.org/) and convert to TL-Verilog
+  - Find an IP on [OpenCores](https://opencores.org/) and [convert it to TL-Verilog](https://docs.google.com/document/d/18AYcWFQ_rgxVqJzelHW0R04xILlcEkh5Uz9R0QMBxUQ/edit?usp=sharing)
   - Ramp up on [1st CLaaS](https://github.com/stevehoover/1st-CLaaS) and create a simple hardware kernel that can be executed from a web application.
 You'll find a few simple demo applications in this repository that you can reference as examples.
+  - Develop a TL-Verilog FPGA project using this [Virtual FPGA Lab](https://github.com/BalaDhinesh/Virtual-FPGA-Lab).

 # Project Repos